jrasmusson/ios-starter-kit/autolayout/breakable-constraints.md

 Just remember to adjust your constraints in the `UIView` to the stackView (not the view itself).
 And when you hide it will change the intrinsic size of the stack to adjust to the button being hidden.

-Pin the stackView to the view so it is flush, and the tweak using edgeInsets.
+* Pin the stackView to the view so it is flush, and the tweak using edgeInsets.
+* Don't set the width of the button (StackView wants to fill this out itself)